 Finding A Mental-Health Provider

 For a variety of reasons, it is not always easy to get the treatment you need.
 It may be hard to find a mental-health provider (a psychologist, psychiatrist, social worker, counselor, etc.) with the right skills.
 Finding the right match is also tough.
 You need to feel comfortable with this person.
 Another difficulty is finding someone who can see you.
-You may need to make a lot of phone calls before you find someone who has a schedule opening.
+You may need to make many phone calls before you find someone who has time to see you.
 Even then, you may have to wait for an appointment.

 If you feel uncomfortable with the first person you see, trust your impressions.
 If you meet several people and come away disappointed each time, it may be worth picking the best of candidate and giving the relationship some time to develop.